jonaslu/ain/README.md

 The command above will output a starter-template to the file `basic-template.ain`.
 The basic template calls the / GET http endpoint on localhost with the `Content-Type: application/json`.

-To run the template specify a `PORT` environment variable:
+To run the template specify a `PORT` variable:
 ```
-PORT=8080 ain basic-template.ain
+ain basic-template.ain --vars PORT=8080
 ```

 See the help for all options ain supports: `ain -h`